Lollorosso2/MediaCaptureSender/MediaCaptureApp/download-package/README.md

 - [Android Installation Detailed Guide](./ANDROID_INSTALLATION_DETAILED.md) - Comprehensive instructions for all installation methods
 - [EAS Build Guide](./EAS_BUILD_GUIDE.md) - Step-by-step guide for building with Expo Application Services
+- [EAS Git Instructions](./EAS_GIT_INSTRUCTIONS.md) - Important steps to set up Git for EAS Build
+- [GitHub EAS Guide](./GITHUB_EAS_GUIDE.md) - How to build from your GitHub repository

+## Building from GitHub

+You can also build this app directly from a GitHub repository using Expo's GitHub integration:

+1. Push this code to your GitHub repository
+2. Connect your Expo account to GitHub
+3. Create a new project in Expo Dashboard from your GitHub repo
+4. Start a build from the Expo Dashboard or using the included GitHub Actions workflow

+For detailed instructions, see our [GitHub EAS Guide](./GITHUB_EAS_GUIDE.md).

 ## Project Structure